I Dood It: Production

 Powell's most notable performance in the film comes near the beginning when she executes a complex dance routine involving lariats and cowboys.
 Powell, in her introduction to the book Gotta Sing, Gotta Dance, recalled that she knocked herself unconscious while rehearsing a stunt for this sequence involving a rope and ultimately had to don a football helmet to protect herself.
 The final dance scene with Powell was taken from Born to Dance (1936).
 Many of the physical gags were done by Buster Keaton in the film Spite Marriage (1929).
 Keaton had an uncredited role in writing gags for some of Skelton's early MGM films.

 Skelton and Powell had previously worked together in Ship Ahoy (1942).
 In that film, they appeared with Tommy Dorsey, Jimmy's brother.

 This was Powell's final starring role at MGM.
 After this, she would make a cameo appearance in Thousands Cheer, play a lead role in the United Artists film Sensations of 1945, and return to MGM for a cameo in Duchess of Idaho (1950) before retiring from the screen for good.

 The rather ungrammatical title was from one of Red Skelton's radio catchphrases of the day.
-In 1942 Jack Owens, The Cruising Crooner, wrote a song for Skelton based on it: "I Dood It!
+In 1942, Jack Owens, The Cruising Crooner, wrote a song for Skelton based on it: "I Dood It!
 (If I Do, I Get a Whippin')", but that song does not appear in this film.

 Jimmy Dorsey's theme song "Contrasts" appears in the film.
 He also performs the jazz and pop standard "Star Eyes" which he was the first to release.
 The film opens with the Jimmy Dorsey orchestra performing Count Basie's "One O'Clock Jump".
 As the tempo and energy of the music increases several couples can be seen dancing in the confined space in front of their theater seats, and other fans leave their seats to stand in front of the band stage.

 Dance direction in the film was by Bobby Connolly, and the "Western Rope Dance," assisted by Bob Eberly and Jimmy Dorsey's Orchestra, is the second scene in the film.

-Joe Yule Sr. is Mickey Rooney's father.
+The doorman was played by Joe Yule Sr., Mickey Rooney's father.